• Skip to primary navigation

 Cut the cold butter into the flour mixture until it’s crumbly.
 You can use a fork or pastry cutter for this.

-Pour the milk into this crumbly mixture and stir it into a very thick batter.
+Pour the milk into this crumbly mixture and stir it into a thick batter.
 Make sure to incorporate all of the dry ingredients.

 Spoon the clumps of cobbler dough over the strawberries.
 Leave some gaps between the cobbler clumps so the steam can escape during the baking process.